-With coronavirus numbers climbing again to astronomical levels across the U.S., it’s time to brush up on video call etiquette.
+It appears video calls aren’t going anywhere anytime soon.
+Take the time to brush up on video call etiquette today.
 As communications and marketing professionals we do everything we can to control our branding message.
 Video call presence has become increasingly important as the front door to our business during the pandemic.

 Video calls have helped us connect with family and friends while quarantining at home too.
 Air travel was down 88 percent in 2020.
-Video call etiquette will continue to be an important part of our daily lives in 2021.
+Video call etiquette continues to be an important part of our daily lives in 2021.

 There are a number of dos and don’ts that you can do before, during and after a video call.
 None of these are difficult, but following these tips could zoom you to the head of the class.